 The following list is offered for consideration without implying comprehensiveness.

-The goal of the SWOT analysis is to understand the good and the less-than-good aspects of modeling.
+The goal of the SWOT analysis is to understand the good and the less-than-good aspects of modelling.
 While only one managerial approach to assessment, the SWOT can be a powerful tool albeit different than the tools underwriters and actuaries use more routinely – the cost-benefit analysis and the protective value study.

 Perform the cost-benefit analysis and protective value study

 The complementary tools of our industry, the cost-benefit analysis and protective value studies, have their place in this process as well.
 Does the cost of development and maintenance of the model provide more benefit than the traditional approach?
 How much protective value does the score provide exclusively?
 Theoretically, certain variables in a model would already be factors (right or wrong) in the underwriting process.
 How do we adjust the model’s value in those circumstances?

 Do we have enough information to analyse either the cost-benefit or the protective value adequately?
 Can we determine the exclusivity of the ‘new’ information the model provides?
 To what degree does the model actually meet its stated goals?

 Many of the models currently under discussion in the life insurance industry are generalized linear models, such as the Cox Proportional Hazard model.
 They are well studied, and relatively easy to work with.
 GLM prevail in wide use because of their versatility and applicability.
 However, like any statistical tool they are not immune to flaws in implementation or design.